 Kirkpatrick, Gelatt, and Vecchi were all working for IBM research at the time of their article.
-D. Bertsimas and J. Tsitsiklis, at the time of their paper and now, have been on the MIT faculty.
+Dmitris Bertsimas and John Tsitsiklis, at the time of their paper and now, have been on the MIT faculty, in Sloan and EECS respectively, also associated with LIDS (Laboratory for Information and Decision Sciences) and the OR (Operations Research) Center.